 If you or a loved one is currently in hospital, living with a chronic condition, or is looking to begin a palliative care plan, you may be eligible for full live-in care funding. through NHS Continuing Healthcare.

 However, it’s worth noting that this type of funding is reserved for those with intensive health and care needs, meaning those who qualify may require specialist care, for example PEG feeding or stoma support.
 This falls outside of what an introductory service like Elder can provide.

 Live-in care options

-If you’ve decided live-in care is the best option for you, it might now seem daunting to be faced with even more options – however it is important to understand these so you can make the most informed choice.
+If you’ve decided live-in care is the best option for, it might now seem daunting to be faced with even more options when it comes to the type of provider to choose.
+However it is important to do your research so you can make the most informed choice.

-There are different types of live-in care to consider when looking into care options, and some different ways to arrange live-in care – privately, through a live-in care provider, or through an introductory agency, such as Elder.
+There are different types of live-in care companies to consider, and different ways to arrange live-in care – privately – becoming an employer directly, through a managed service live-in care provider, or through an introductory agency, such as Elder.

 First steps to arranging care

 - Consider the best care option for you and your family.
 You should discuss the best care options for your personal circumstances, and make sure to put your loved ones’ opinions and feelings at the forefront.
 If you’re finding the conversations difficult, this advice from an Integrative Therapeutic Counsellor, who specialises in talking therapy.